apprunjs/apprun-docs/docs/component.md

 ## Life Cycle Functions

-Life Cycle Functions are call back functions that AppRun calls during the component life cycle.
+Life Cycle Functions are callback functions that AppRun calls during the component life cycle.
 They are _mounted_, _rendered_, and _unload_.

 ```js
 import { app, Component } from 'apprun';